gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/administration/windows-commands/diskraid.md

 #### <a name="remarks"></a>Comentários

-O *tamanho* ou o parâmetro da unidade de \<> deve ser especificado.
+O *tamanho* ou a \<unidade> parâmetro deve ser especificado.
 Eles também podem ser usados juntos.

 ### <a name="flushcache"></a><a name=BKMK_12></a>flushcache